-The ATAR will be based on an aggregate of scaled Marks in the ten units of Board developed courses comprising:
+The ATAR will be based on an aggregate of scaled marks in the ten units of Board Developed Courses comprising:

-- the best two units of English; - the best eight units from the remaining units, and - four units of category B courses may be studied, although only two units will be included in the calculation of the ATAR.
+- the best two units of English; and - the best eight units from the remaining units.

 With the following provisions:

 - students must satisfactorily complete English; - students may accumulate courses over five years; and - if a student repeats a unit, only the last satisfactory attempt will be used in the calculation of the ATAR.